-For a quick, downloadable snapshot of the 11 types of workplace harassment, here’s a cheat sheet.
+For a quick overview of the 11 types of workplace harassment listed here, download the cheat sheet.

 With a more thorough understanding of workplace harassment, you’re better equipped to help a victim deal with their experiences, file (or help file) a harassment complaint and implement office training.

 By the end of this guide you will be able to identify 11 of the most common types of workplace harassment and how they might intersect.
 Plus, we’ll share three expert tips for reducing harassment in the office.

 All unlawful workplace harassment is discriminatory in nature.
 But, unlike verbal or physical harassment, discriminatory harassment is defined by its intentions instead of how it’s carried out.